DocStem/WagonsRoll-Lite-Rosariosis/README.md

  	1. A list of the days bus riders is put together out of Rosario and the Queue of student names is included.
  3. After bus is loaded, flow is closed.
     1. If limited bus spots, the next available bus is queue.
+ 4. When bus leaves Parents of students on bus are texted.
+Makes sure little ones are met at the bus stop on time and great for bad weather.

 ### Full Queue in action managing 300+ vehicle pickups ....
 No Problem.
 ![QUEUE OPEN](readmepics/queuesession.png)